StydeNet/html/docs/menu-generator.md

 ]
 ```

-The submenu items will be rendered with the same options and fallbacks as the menu items.
+The sub-menu items will be rendered with the same options and fallbacks as the menu items.

 ##active option